japoo/DocusaurusTemplateFlexit/README.md

-# DocusaurusTemplateFlexit
-Updated Custom.CSS from Flexit
+# A Jorsek template for Docusaurus